 Welcome to the Fort Kent Outdoor Center the host for the New England Nordic Ski Association’s (NENSA) 2019 Eastern High School Championships.
-The action begins on Friday afternoon with a 5k Freestyle individual start race.
+The action begins on Friday afternoon with a 5k Freestyle interval start race.
 Saturday morning will start with a 7.5k Classic Mass Start race and in the afternoon the 1k Freestyle Sprint Wave Start promises to be exciting.
 On Saturday night everyone can have dinner and celebrate at the Award Banquet.
 Sunday morning we finish up with a Mixed Technique / Mixed Gender Relay race before heading home.

 Fort Kent has been host to several IBU World Cup Biathlon and NENSA championship events in the past.
-The Fort Kent Outdoor Center in renowned in the Nordic skiing world for hosting well organized events on some of the best snow conditions and facilities in North America.
-In the north-eastern most corner of the US, Fort Kent is also known as “The Little Town That Could” for all that it has accomplished over the years.
+The Fort Kent Outdoor Center is renown in the Nordic skiing world for hosting well organized events on some of the best snow conditions and facilities in North America.
+In the Northeastern most corner of the U.S., Fort Kent is also known as “The Little Town That Could” for all that it has accomplished over the years.
 With 1600 miles of some the best snowmobile trails in North America just outside the door, the Lonesome Pine Trails Alpine area in the heart of downtown, and the FKOC two miles from Main St, Fort Kent is a winter play land rivaled by few in the east.
 The biggest dogsled race east of Alaska, the Can Am 250 mile race has been hosted for the past 25 years in Fort Kent leaving from the downtown the first weekend of March.
 We love winter, and we know how to play in the snow!